mspark/jdaw/README.md

 ### Global Help Command
 The global help command creates a help page for all command implementations and a short description of the whole application as well.

-In order to acitivate the help command, implement the `GlobalHelpCommand` class with the `@HelpCmd` annotation.
+In order to acitivate the help command, implement the `GlobalHelpCommand` class with the `@EnableHelpCommand` annotation.

 ### Other Actions
 If you want to run additional actions on any other configured bot, you can use the `JDAManager` inside a command implementation.